 The Air Force security forces are the core forces that manage and protect the airspace, protect key national targets and people on the base from external armed threats.
 The US Air Force security forces can independently perform missions or participate in combat in a combined military formation.
 This is considered the front line of US military bases, playing a particularly important role, so the Air Force security forces always have particularly detailed standards.

 As an indispensable portion of the US Air Force security forces, your obligations may incorporate acting as a responder, making security arrangements, securing the base border, or working at the base’s law authorization center.
-This position can decipher into a police officer or other security proficient within the civilian world.
+This position can be deciphered into a police officer or other security proficient within the civilian world.

 Requirements to join the US Air Force security forces